-filings in Canada, or Companies House in the UK); firms' own websites and investor reports; leaked data from offshore service providers; 18 and secondary sources including local news, investigative reports, and specialized media outlets such as IA Reporter.
+I collected this information for over 1,000 claimants in 726 ISDS cases filed between 1987 (the first modern ISDS arbitration) and 2015.
+I consulted a wide range of resources in order to verify firms' ownership structures.
+First, as the ownership of the investment is often a salient issue in ISDS cases, I began by checking case documents for information about claimant ownership structures.
+Next, I searched business databases such as Orbis, Mergent Online, and Dun & Bradstreet; SEC filings and their non-US equivalents (such as SEDAR filings in Canada, or Companies House in the UK); firms' own websites and investor reports; leaked data from offshore service providers;19 and secondary sources including local news, of times served as a...
+Proxy parent Proxy claimant investigative reports, and specialized media outlets such as IA Reporter.
 With this data, I construct the ownership chain-the full set of ownership relationships and intermediate entities connecting the ultimate owner to the host state assets-for each firm.